school-brainhack/school-brainhack.github.io/content/en/project/video-EEG-FC-SC/index.md

 ## Study 2
 Results supported by from the Study 1 points in the direction that Structure-Function coupling during Strong and Weak ISC does not vary, prompting to design and analyse the Inter-Subject Synchrony during video-watching from a different lens.

-- Graph Theory is a powerful tool to model the brain as graphs and the functional relevance such as brain organization can be tested with various measures [Olaf Sporns., 2022]
-- Networked brain supports Segregation/Specialized and Integration/Distributed information processing [Bassett D, Bullmore E., 2007]
-- Segregation, a Graph Theory measure, quantifies the level of interaction between a given network and the rest of the networks [Wig G S., 2017]
+Graph Theory has emerged as a powerful tool for modeling the brain as interconnected networks, enabling the examination of functional relevance and brain organization through various measures (Sporns, 2022).
+The networked brain exhibits both segregation, characterized by specialized processing within specific networks, and integration, involving distributed information processing across multiple networks (Bassett and Bullmore, 2007).
+This highlights the dynamic interplay between specialized and distributed processing in the brain.
+Segregation, a measure derived from Graph Theory and emphasized by Wig (2017), quantifies the interaction level between a given network and other networks, providing insights into communication and information exchange (Wig, 2017).
+By leveraging Graph Theory measures such as segregation, valuable insights into the functional connectivity and information processing dynamics of the brain can be gained.

 ![image info](/content/en/project/video-EEG-FC-SC/Segregation.jpg)
 *Segregation quantifies how much does a given network talk to other networks, e.g., Does Visual Yeo-Krienen network talk to other networks such as Default-Mode Network, Frontoparietal, Dorsal Attention ?*